bkness/model-view-controller/README.md

 ## Description
 I am demonstrating and challenging my grasp on relationships between client and server side applications.
-I am creating models seeds controllers used with express routers and sequelize.
+I am creating models seeds controllers used with express routers and sequelize..

 ## Table of Contents 📝